j-a-machado/sky-qa-web-test/README.md

 The browser that is used is controlled by `${browser}` variable defined in [resource.robot](https://github.com/j-a-machado/sky-qa-web-test/blob/main/Test/Web/Functional/resource/resource.robot) resource file.

-Firefox browser is used by default, but that can be easily overridden from the command line:
+Chrome browser is used by default, but that can be easily overridden from the command line:

 ```
 robot --variable BROWSER:Chrome login_tests